Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 This function dynamically loads and instantiates a class from a JAR file using a custom ClassLoader

-First it returns a ClassLoader based on the passed in JAR file, with the JAR file being referenced by `absolutePath`
+First it returns a ClassLoader based on the passed in JAR file, with the JAR file being referenced by `absolutePath`, which it gets from the passed in `File file` parameter

 ```java
 _init_$lambda$1 = ZipArchiver._init_$lambda$1((ZipArchiver) jVar.f1105e, absolutePath);